vignesh1507/AI-Medical-Chatbot/README.md

 3. The chatbot cross-validates the predictions to ensure accuracy.
 4. It also suggests precautions based on the identified disease and speaks the output using text-to-speech.

-### Dataset Information

-The `dataset (1).csv` contains rows representing symptoms related to diseases like Fungal infection, with symptoms like itching, skin rash, nodal skin eruptions, and dischromic patches.

 ### Precautionary Advice